 The Financial Aid Office provides helpful resources and can answer questions about financial aid.

 Complete the FAFSA (Free Application for Federal Student Aid) by Western's January 31 priority deadline.
 In addition to being considered for federal student loans, filing the FAFSA will allow you to be considered for grants, tuition waivers, work study, and other financial aid programs.

 There are a wide variety of scholarship opportunities available to Western students.
 While a partial listing is available on the Admissions website, for the most up-to-date information regarding scholarship opportunities at Western, please visit the Scholarship Center.

 Military.com is a free site that connects service members, military families and veterans to all the benefits of service – government benefits, scholarships, discounts, lifelong friends, mentors, great stories of military life or missions, and much more.

 Military members, spouses and their college-aged dependents are guaranteed in-state tuition at public colleges and universities in the state where they reside or are permanently stationed.
-In accordance with SB 5318, Western also provides resident tuition and fees for eligible veterans and their dependents or spouse.
+In accordance with statewide residency guidelines, Western also provides resident tuition and fees for eligible veterans and their dependents or spouse.
 For eligibility criteria, please contact: